msparks/quadpoint.org/articles/irssi/index.md

 yournick`.
 See `/help hilight` for advanced features.
 Use `/layout save` to save your layout settings and have irssi automatically recreate the split hilight window on startup.

+> Note: you may notice that when starting up a fresh Irssi instance after
+> having configured the hilight window, the active window is the hilight window
+> instead of the status window.
+If you connect to servers with the hilight
+> window active, your channels may be placed in the top container instead of
+> the bottom container as you would expect.
+A simple workaround for this is to
+> simply hit `Alt-1` to switch to your status window, which is in the bottom
+> container, before you connect.

 ### Statusbar